-- a) Cruise Overview - 1) This cruise began at Hobart, Tasmania on 10 March and ended on 10 May in Punta Arenas, Chile.
-This cruise is also known as the WOCE P4S Reoccupation.
-Our pCO2 measuring system operated well except for a 3 day period 11 13 March. - 2) We have applied the revised algorithm for correcting for the time lag between water passing the remote temperature probe and arriving at our equilibrator.
-We move the pCO2 data two scans earlier.
+a) Cruise Overview

+1) This cruise began at Punta Arenas with our data beginning on 03 Feb and ended on 22 March 2019.
+Our system was only operated outside the Argentinian and Chilean EEZs.

+2) We have applied the revised algorithm for correcting for the time lag between water passing the remote temperature probe and arriving at our equilibrator.
+We move the pCO_2 data two scans earlier.

-R/V N. B. Palmer Cruise 18/2
+R/V N. B. Palmer Cruise 19/2